Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 # 30 days of programming with azionteq LLC
-## Why 30 write code for 30 days?
+## Why write code for 30 days?
-Learning to write code is as much as leaning any skill.
+Learning to write a computer code is as much as important as leaning any skill.
 Coding or programming is a skill.
 You must practice daily to really s harpen your coding skill.
 Remember that an apple a day keeps you away from the doctor and a program a day keeps you from forgetting the synthax easily.
 Eventually you'd get used to it.

 One of the many solutions to a daily program is available in the `src/` directory.

+You don't have to clone this repo, but create your own, solve the daily problems and gain your mastery.

 ## day 1
 Write a program to find the distance between point A and B, taken the coordinates of A